jenkinsci/split-admin-plugin/README.md

     `Split Definitions`
 The Split Definitions field should match the JSON structure accepted by Split Admin API, see the [API reference](https://docs.split.io/reference#create-split-definition-in-environment) for more info.

- * **Add Key To Whitelist**: This task will add new key to a treatment's whitelist section of an existing Split definitions, the fields below are required:
+ * **Add Key To Targetlist**: This task will add new key to a treatment's targetlist section of an existing Split definitions, the fields below are required:
     `Workspace Name`
     `Environment Name`
     `Split Name`
     `Treatment Name`
-    `Whitelist Key`
+    `Targetlist Key`

  * **Kill Split**: This task will perform "Kill" action on a given Split in an Environment,  the fields below are required:
     `Workspace Name`